rschristopher/rschristopher.github.io/src/bitcoin-as-money/separation-money-and-state.md

 Power over money is
  *total totalitarianism*.
-Complete power over money renders people into slaves, including those managing the money.
+Complete power over money renders people into something less than slaves, including those managing the money.
-The system itself becomes the all powerful ruler, leaving humans to be slaves to the principalities that emerge from our own base instincts.
+The system itself becomes the all powerful ruler, leaving humans to be obedient to the principalities that emerge from our own base instincts, or else.
+Historically, such a society has proven non-sustainable, collapsing under its own tyrannical rules.
+The reason to separate money from state is not just liberal idealism, but it is for the survival of human civilization itself.